fabri1983/eternity2_solver/README.md

 MPJ Express. http://mpj-express.org/
 It is included in the project as a system dependency

 jsr166.
-Is the java concurretn framework for Java 1.6 target builds I use this to run the program under the Oracle JRockit VM.
+Is the java concurrent api for Java 1.6 target builds.
+I use this to run the program on the Oracle JRockit VM.

 Packaging